salesforce-marketingcloud/sfmc-postman/install-the-collection.md

 ## Fork the Collection

-Fork the collection using the following button or follow the instructions listed below.
+Fork the collection using the following button or follow the instructions listed below:

 ##### Option 1: